Adoxio/Adoxio.Dynamics.DevOps/README.md

 ## Installation

-The recommended installation procedure is to install the PowerShell module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Adoxio.Dynamics.DevOps/).
+Walkthrough instructions are available in the blog post [Installing Adoxio.Dynamics.DevOps](https://alanmervitz.com/2017/09/09/installing-adoxio-dynamics-devops/).

+An abbreviated version is as follows:

-- Open Windows PowerShell and install the module
+- Open Windows PowerShell and install the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Adoxio.Dynamics.DevOps/)
   ```PowerShell
   Install-Module -Name Adoxio.Dynamics.DevOps -Scope CurrentUser
   ```